Cross-dressing ceramicist creates Brit museum show

 Perry's new work, The Tomb of the Unknown Craftsman, an iron coffin-ship sailing into the afterlife, is strung with casts of objects from the museum's collections.

-The ship serves as a memorial to these anonymous craftsmen and a site of pilgrimage for visitors to contemplate the care that went into the creation of the artefacts, according to Perry.
+The ship serves as a memorial to these anonymous craftsmen and a site of pilgrimage for visitors to contemplate the care that went into the creation of the artifacts, according to Perry.

 "The British Museum is the greatest site of pilgrimage in Britain.
 When I initially proposed the idea of the exhibition, I wanted to be part of the grandeur and huge significance of the museum," he said.

-At the centre of the ship is an example of a 250,000-year-old flint hand axe -- "the tool that begat all tools."
+At the center of the ship is an example of a 250,000-year-old flint hand axe -- "the tool that begat all tools."

 The ceramicist said he hoped the exhibition would encourage visitors to form their own opinions about art.